 This course is based on the Physical Setting/Chemistry Core Curriculum of New York State.
 The course of study includes matter and energy, atomic structure, bonding, periodic table, mathematics of chemistry, organic chemistry, and application of the principles of reactions.
 In addition, concepts for the SAT II Chemistry exam are incorporated.
-A 30 lab minimum is required to sit for the Regents exam.
+A minimum of 1,200 minutes of lab work is required to sit for the Regents exam.
 All students meeting the lab requirement are required to take a Regents examination at the end of the course.
 This course meets 7 periods per week.